London Drum

 Alternative routes include Bank to Holloway Road, Bank to Arsenal and Bank to Camden Town

-The eastbound DLR and Northern lines at Bank train station are wheelchair accessible, and have step-free access from the street to the train.
+The eastbound DLR and Northern lines at Bank are wheelchair accessible, and have step-free access from the street to the train.
 The westbound DLR and Central lines are not wheelchair accessible

-Caledonian Road station is wheelchair accessible, and has step-free access from the street to the train
+Caledonian Road is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at Holborn – You must use stairs when changing between the Central/Piccadilly line platforms
+Changing trains at Holborn – You must use stairs when changing between the Central/Piccadilly line platforms

-The journey from Caledonian Road to Bank is in fare zones 1&2 and you’ll have to use the Piccadilly and Northern tube lines, changing trains at King’s Cross St. Pancras
+This journey is in zones 1&2 and you’ll have to use the Piccadilly and Northern lines, changing trains at King’s Cross St. Pancras

 1. From Caledonian Road take the Piccadilly Line